-#mexicocassie how to see the monarch butterflies in Mexico
+How to see the monarch butterflies in Mexico: 2024-2025 season

 Mexico is one of the few places in the world you can see the natural wonder that is the monarch butterfly migration.
 Every autumn the monarch butterflies arrive from the USA and set up home in the Oyamel fir forests in the states of Michoacán and Estado de Mexico, not far from Mexico City.

 It is possible to visit the monarch butterfly biosphere reserves if you’re in central Mexico during this time should you wish to experience this incredible event yourself.
-This was one of my family’s favourite experiences in Mexico so let’s dive right into the details to ensure that you, too have a magical experience.

-Please note that there may be affiliate links in this article.
-If you click and make a purchase, I may make a small sum at no extra cost to you.
-This is one of the ways in which I’m able to keep my blog going.
+There are affiliate links in this article.
+If you click and make a purchase I could make a small sum at zero cost to you.
+Thank you!

-Where do the Monarch Butterflies go in Mexico?
+Where do the monarch butterflies go in Mexico?

-Monarch butterflies are native to the continent of North America.
+🦋 Monarch butterflies are native to the continent of North America.
 Each autumn they fly between their summer breeding grounds in the Rocky Mountains in the USA/southern Canada and Michoacán and Estado de México in central Mexico.

-Milkweed is the main source of food for Monarch caterpillars.
-Adult Monarchs live just three-four weeks unless they are of the Monarch ‘Methuselah’ generation that is born once a year.
+Milkweed is the main source of food for monarch caterpillars.
+Adult monarchs live just three-four weeks unless they are of the monarch ‘Methuselah’ generation that is born once a year.
 This generation lives for approximately nine months and it is they who make the journey south to Mexico for the winter.
 Rather than feasting on milkweed, these insects require nectar to build up their lipid reserves to allow them to make their migratory journey.

 Once the butterflies arrive in the Oyamel Forests they cluster on tree trunks for the winter.
 On sunny days the butterflies flutter around the forests, returning to their enormous tree clusters as the air cools down at night.